anthonyroux/Android-article2/README.md

     }
 ```

-We use 3 different LiveData objects to pass information to the fragment which observing.
+We use 3 different LiveData objects to pass information to the UI.

 * _loading: is used to notify that a request is ongoing and we should display a loading indicator for the user.